Stan Lai (Lai Shengchuan)

 14. The Complete History of Chinese Thought, Crosstalk Version, performed by Performance Workshop, premiere Aug 1997, National Theatre, Taipei.

-15. Open The Door, Sir!, performed by Performance Workshop, premiere Hong Kong, Jan 1998, at the invitation of the Hong Kong Arts Centre.
-Performed in Taipei, 2000.
+15. Open The Door, Sir!
+One-act play performed by Performance Workshop, premiere Hong Kong, Jan 1998, at the invitation of the Hong Kong Arts Centre.
+Revived 2000.

-16. I Me He Him, performed by Performance Workshop, premiere Apr 1998, Novell Hall, Taipei; and performed in Hong Kong at the 2nd Chinese Theatre Festival, 1998.
+16. I Me He Him, performed by Performance Workshop, premiere Apr 1998, Novell Hall, Taipei; 2nd Chinese Theatre Festival, Hong Kong 1998.

-18. Lear and the Thirty-seven-fold Path of a Bodhisattva, performed by Performance Workshop, premiere Kwai Ching Theatre, Hong Kong, March 2000, as part of the Experimental Shakespeare festival.
+18. Lear and the Thirty-seven-fold Path of a Bodhisattva, One-act play performed by Performance Workshop, premiere Kwai Ching Theatre, Hong Kong, March 2000, as part of the Experimental Shakespeare festival.
 Performed in Taipei, 2001.

 20. Millennium Teahouse, performed by Performance Workshop, premiere Dec 2000, National Theatre, Taipei.
-China tour 2001, Beijing and Shanghai.
 Beijing production 2002.
-Portion chosen for performance at CCTV's annual Chinese New Year gala, 2002, broadcast to 1 billion viewers.
-Theatre Above version 2017, and on tour in China through 2018.
+Portion chosen for performance at CCTV's annual Chinese New Year gala, 2002.
+Theatre Above version 2017.

-21. Singapore Impromptu, created for performance in memory of Kuo Pao Kun, with the assistance of Hong Kong Repertory Theatre, premiere Nov 2002, Esplanade Studio Theatre, Singapore.
+21. Singapore Impromptu, One-act play created in memory of Kuo Pao Kun, with Hong Kong Repertory Theatre, premiere Nov 2002, Esplanade Studio Theatre, Singapore.

 23. Mumble Jumble, performed by Performance Workshop, premiere Nov 2003, National Theatre, Taipei.
-Theatre Above version 2015, and on tour in China through 2016.
+Theatre Above version 2015.

 25. Shanghai Story, workshop production created through collaboration with the Shanghai Theatre Academy, premiere Oct 2005, New Space, Shanghai.